caioaamaral/ros-BirMacros/README.md

 cd ~/
 git clone https://github.com/caioaamaral/ros-bashrc
 cd ros-bashrc
-cat ros.bashrc >> ~/.bashrc
+echo source ~/ros_bashrc/ros_BirMacros.sh >> ~/.bashrc

 ```
 Inside ros_BirMacros.sh set your workspacefolder root `WORKSPACE_PATH=~/workspaces`

 Use `workspace init name_ws` to catkin config and catkin init ~/workspaces/name_ws.

 An alias name_ws will be generated to switch to your new workspace and source its environment.
-Every time you use the alias, it will reset the environment and source the new one.
+Every time you use the alias, it will first reset the environment and source the new one.